LuksFay/portfolio/README.md

 # Current sub-phase
 Nav-bar ✅️
-About me 📍️
+About me (have to change my profile pic.) ☑️
-My works
+My works 📍️
 How to contact me